tamunoWoks/Business_Intelligence_with_PowerBI/Part1.md

 A classic example of a situation where Power Q&A can be enormously helpful would involve determining how many users have purchased a specific item at a given store location.
 If you want to drill down further, you could analyze a whole set of metrics.
 The possibilities are endless if you’ve built your data model to accommodate the questions.

+#### POWER BI DESKTOP
+Power BI desktop is a free, all in one solution that brings all the apps described above together into a single graphical user interface.
+Using Power BI Desktop, you can complete all your business intelligence activities under a single umbrella.

+Microsoft updates Power BI Desktop features monthly, so you can always be on the BI cutting edge.